Why Companies Won’t Hire Candidates Until They Speak a Foreign Language

 When it comes to the corporate world, and namely getting that ultimate job, it seems more and more necessary to be able to speak something other than English.
-Which is why predominantly English speaking countries like the U.K. have seen a sort of crisis of late as monolingualism continues to hurt those seeking out local jobs.
+This is why predominantly English-speaking countries like the U.K. have seen a sort of crisis of late as monolingualism continues to hurt those seeking out local jobs.

 Before you curse the skies lamenting that one missing piece from your otherwise perfect resume, check out these reasons why many employers simply won’t hire you unless you already have a good grasp of a foreign language.

 You may be more than prepared to promise a potential boss that you’re willing to learn a language on the job just to get the job, but most employers understand that picking up a new tongue can be a full-time occupation in itself.